-Members of staff complete an online general awareness training module on Prevent that includes information on when it is appropriate to make a referral to Channel on a schedule to be determined in consultation with the local children's services.
+Members of staff complete an online general awareness training module on Prevent that includes information on when it is appropriate to make a referral to Channel.

 Suitable IT filtering, screening, and monitoring is in place on the College's computer system; this will have wider advantages relating to any misuse of the College's systems.